Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Bearded Devil.md

   - Bearded Devil
 ---
 # [[5.
 Mechanics\Bestiary\Fiend\Bearded Devil.md|Bearded Devil]]
 *Source: Monster Manual p.
-70. Available in the SRD.*
+70, Vecna: Eve of Ruin.
+Available in the SRD.*

 Bearded devils serve archdevils as shock troops, fighting shoulder-to-shoulder and reveling in the glory of battle.
 They respond with violence to any slight, real or imagined, gorging themselves on violence as their infernal saw-toothed glaives carve a path through their foes.